 Christopher Graf, Vice-President Exploration and Director, and Alfredo De Lucrezia, President, CEO and Director each receive salaries and incentive stock options.
 No other key management personnel or Directors receive salaries, non-cash benefits (other than stock options), or other remuneration directly from the Company.
 Key management personnel and Directors participate in the Company's stock option plan.

-There were no stock options granted to Officers or Directors during the year ended February 28, 2023.
+There were no stock options granted to Officers or Directors during the years ended February 29, 2024 and February 28, 2023.